 The City is proposing changes to planning controls to guide future development in our employment lands.
 The employment lands include parts of Alexandria and Rosebery, a pocket of land on Parramatta Road, Glebe, and the Moore Park Supa Centa on South Dowling Street.

 In June 2014 Council and the Central Sydney Planning Committee (CSPC) approved for public exhibition a draft planning proposal to amend the Sydney Local Environmental Plan 2012 (Sydney LEP) and a draft amendment to the Sydney Development Control Plan 2012 (Sydney DCP).
 Council also approved the preparation and public exhibition of a draft affordable housing program.

 The proposed changes are to facilitate the transition of the employment lands from areas of traditional industrial uses and low density employment to places of more diverse business activity and employment opportunities.
 The changes will also facilitate opportunities for affordable housing in some parts of the employment lands.
 You can download a fact sheet.

 The proposed changes are in line with the City’s employment lands strategy which Council adopted in June 2014.
 The strategy focuses on retaining critical employment lands and making space for more businesses and new jobs.
 While some industrial areas will be retained for traditional industrial uses, new more flexible zones will enable:

 - some affordable housing in suitable locations.

-The LEP and DCP amendment will come into force when the LEP is published in the NSW Legislation website.
+The LEP and DCP amendment and the affordable housing program will come into force when the LEP is published on the NSW Legislation website.

-For further information about the strategy, draft Planning Proposal or draft DCP amendment, please contact:
+For further information about the strategy, draft planning proposal, draft DCP amendment or draft affordable housing program, please contact:

 Senior Specialist Planner02 9265 firstname.lastname@example.org